AntKazakovv/dotfiles/src/modules/internal-mails/internal-mails.module.md

 ## Main parts of the module:
 - a reminder bell indicating the number of unread messages in the header at resolutions > 1200px
 - a reminder bell indicating the presence of an unread message in the right burger menu at resolutions < 1200px
-- the "Messages" sub-item of the "Account Settings" item in the right burger menu on permissions < 1200px and the "wlc-user-info-dropdown" drop-down menu on permissions > 1200px
+- the "Messages" sub-item of the "Profile" item in the right burger menu on permissions < 1200px and the "wlc-user-info-dropdown" drop-down menu on permissions > 1200px
-- sub-item "Messages" of the "Account Settings" item in the profile menu section with the message table
+- sub-item "Messages" of the "Profile" item in the profile menu section with the message table

 # Example of enabling functionality on a project: